the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 });
 ~~~~~~~~

 Now, lets get back to your code to fix this behavior.
 Together we will fix it for one place where `setState()` is used and relies on the state or props.
-Afterward you are able to fix it everywhere in your code as an exercise.
-But only when it makes sense.
+Afterward you are able to fix it at places where the state update relies on the previous state or props.

 The `setSearchTopstories()` method relies on the previous state and thus is a perfect example to use a function over an object in `setState()`.
 Right now it looks like the following code snippet.
 You extract values from the state, but update the state depending on the previous state asynchronously.